NegaDennis/Murder-Mystery-At-SQL-City/README.md

 A team of professionals was dispatched to the crime scene and collected several statements from witnesses at the scene.

-A simple query that filters crime scene reports based on date, location, and type of crime produced showed the following report:
+A simple query that filters crime scene reports based on date, location, and type of crime showed the following report:
 ```
 "Security footage shows that there were 2 witnesses.
 The first witness lives at the last house on "Northwestern Dr".
 The second witness, named Annabel, lives somewhere on "Franklin Ave" "